 In a matter of seconds, I was propelled from one side of the street to the other.
 My heart was racing, but I was still breathing and could move.
 “What just happened?”
 I thought to myself.

 The guy that hit me came up to me and yelled, “What were you thinking?!
 You went straight through the stop sign!”

 Crap.
 It was my fault.
 Now I had an at-fault accident on my record (which later increased my car insurance rates), my car was severely damaged — oh, and I was late to pick up my boss for work — and wasn’t going to make it.

 Before the cops arrived to assess the situation, I called my boss to let him know I was in an accident — two blocks away from his place — and wouldn’t be able to take him to work.
 I was absolutely mortified.
-I was so close to his house and I was still a new employee, with only three weeks of work under my belt.
+Not only was I so close to his house, but I was still a new employee.
+I only three weeks of work under my belt.

-I wasn’t able to make it to work until four hours later, after the cops came and a tow truck took my car away.
+Because of the accident, I wasn’t able to make it to work until four hours later.
+I had to wait until the cops came and a tow truck took my car away.

 Aside from the embarrassment of it all, the salt on the wound was the nearly $2,000 bill that accompanied the accident.
 I had car insurance with a high deductible.

 Since I had just started my new job, I hadn’t received my first paycheck yet.
 I wasn’t great with money when I was younger.

 Even so, I had always saved something from my paychecks.
 A habit that also saved my butt.

 I didn’t have a credit card at the time.
 I would have no other way to pay for this unfortunate accident as my first paycheck was still two weeks away.
 But I had $3,000 in an emergency fund.